BriTANicK: History

 Both members of the duo started performing and creating videos while they were students at New York University.
 They started officially performing as BriTANicK in 2008, when they opened for Robin Williams at the SF Sketchfest.
 Since then, they have continued to create internet sketches, as well as performing around the country.
 They have performed three shows at the Upright Citizens Brigade Theatre in New York: "Begging for Approval", "The Infinity Prison", and their current monthly live show "The Monthly Mankerthon".
 Kocher and McElhaney perform sketch regularly at UCB as well as stand-up and improv comedy around New York City.
+A pilot for a BriTANicK TV show was ordered by Comedy Central in 2014.
+The pilot, which was ultimately never sold, was written by and starred the duo alongside Natalie Palamides, Maya Erskine, and Jessy Hodges.

 In 2016, Kocher and McElhaney were hired as writers by NBC's Saturday Night Live.

 Internet sketches

-BriTANicK were one of the only featured sketch comedy groups on both Cracked.com and CollegeHumor, where they were featured regularly..
+BriTANicK were one of the sketch comedy groups only on Cracked.com and CollegeHumor both, featured regularly..
 Their sketch "Pillow Talk" features Private Practice's Chris Lowell.
 They have also been featured as "Kings of DotComedy" on G4's Attack of the Show!.

 In the spring of 2020, the duo directed three episodes of Making Fun with Akilah and Milana for Comedy Central digital.

 Reviews, awards and festivals

 BriTANicK has been reviewed in the Charleston City Paper and Time Out Chicago, and was named a Time Out New York "Don't Miss" critic's pick in 2009.

 The duo has performed in SF Sketchfest, NYC Sketchfest, Chicago Sketchfest, and Piccolo Spoleto in Spoleto Festival USA.
 In 2008 they won the Seattle Sketchfest Video Contest and NY Comedy Festival's "Web Video Cram-Off".
 Their sketch, "Academy Award Winning Movie", resulted in coverage on the websites of the Huffington Post and Time magazine as well as praise from Roger Ebert, Joss Whedon, Stephen Fry, and Ashton Kutcher.
 They were nominated for The Comedy Awards' "Best Viral Original" and the ECNY Awards' "Best Comedic Video".

-In 2022 they performed at the Edinburgh Festival Fringe.
+In 2022 and 2024 they performed at the Edinburgh Festival Fringe.
+In 2024 they directed Demi Adejuyigbe's performance at the Edinburgh Festival Fringe.

+Personal life

+Nick Kocher married Scottish actress Karen Gillan in May 2022 at Castle Toward in Dunoon, Scotland.